In fact studies have shown that indoor tanners

 inside workers.
 But the opposite is true.

-Melanoma most commonly appears on parts of the body that do not receive
+Melanoma most commonly appears on parts of the body that do

 regular exposure to sunlight.
-Again, because this is true, the
+Again, because this is true,

 relationship between melanoma and sunlight cannot be clear-cut.
-If it

-were, melanomas would appear most often on parts of the body that
+were, melanomas would appear most often on parts of the

 receive the most sunlight.

-18 of 23 epidemiological studies ever conducted attempting to correlate
+18 of 23 epidemiological studies ever conducted attempting to

-indoor tanning and melanoma incidence show no statistically significant
+indoor tanning and melanoma incidence show

-association – including the largest independent study, a 2005
+association – including the largest

-multi-ethnic international European study which reported, "The
+study which reported, "The

-relationship between UVR and melanoma is very complex and, despite many
+is very complex and, despite many

 studies on

 the topic, remains a controversial issue.
-Some patterns of sun exposure
+Some patterns of sun

-may also offer protection, as some studies have suggested that people
+may also offer protection, as some studies have suggested

 with heavy occupational exposure to the sun